arpandas2794/stellar/README.md

 2. Switch the wallet's network to **Testnet**
 3. Copy your public key (`G...` address)
 4. Fund it via Friendbot: `https://friendbot.stellar.org/?addr=YOUR_PUBLIC_KEY`
-5. Open the app, click Connect Wallet, and start sending payments (Level 1) or posting notes (Level 2)
+5. Open the app, click Connect Wallet, and start sending payments (Level 1), posting notes (Level 2), or liking notes to build reputation (Level 3)

 ---